axelarciniega/fs-journal/journal/03/questions.md

 06. What is a computed Property?

-  > Computed property is a property that calculates, which are used to generate or a calculate a value based on the other properties or data
+  > Computed property is a property that calculates, which are used to generate or to calculate a value based on the other properties or data

 07. What is the purpose of the `MVC` pattern?

   > The purpose of the MVC pattern is to help build well-structured and maintainable applications.
+It is also very helpful with keeping things organized.

 08. What is the job of the `Controller` in the `MVC` Pattern?